Table of Contents:

 See here for the full article.
 If seeing that fire tower is a major reason for your visit to Maple Mountain, better get there sooner than later!

-As iconic as the fire tower may be, there is something else much more majestic up on top of Maple Mountain.
+As iconic as the fire tower, there is something else much more majestic up on Maple Mountain.
 The images below – minus the feel of the wind and the sun as you sit there and take it all in – give you an idea of what you’ll see after spending one and half hours on your canoe trippers’ pilgrimage.
 It is a “wow” moment for sure.

-Before we paddled back to Hobart Lake we dropped in at the campsite on Tupper’s east side.
+Before paddling back to Hobart Lake, we stopped at Tupper’s east side campsite.
 It has a beautiful view of the mountain and the fire tower.
-While the site is not in the same league as the one on Hobart it would serve as a good alternative if the other one was already taken.
-We had lunch there and then set off to retrace the route that got us there.
+While the site is not in the same class as Hobart’s, it would be a good alternative if the other one was already taken.
+We had lunch there and then retraced the route that got us there.

 The campsite we found there was average at best but did the job.
-The tent was nicely tucked away in the woods and there was an open area where we set up our cook gear.
-The canoe on its side provided a nice wind screen and we soon had the two butane stoves going.
-Given that it was past 5 p.m. other paddlers had also probably stopped for the day since we didn’t see anyone come through the narrows after we set up camp.
+The tent was nicely tucked away in the woods, and there was an open area where we set up our cook gear.
+The canoe on its side provided a nice windscreen, and we soon had the two butane stoves going.
+Since it was past 5 p.m., other paddlers had also probably stopped for the day since we didn’t see anyone come through the narrows after setting up camp.

 Day Four: Back To Sharp Rock Inlet

 - weather: sunny, cloudy, and overcast, then rain – SSE wind (15 kph)